tu-team/2/doc/design-specification/system-description.md

 ### Selector

 Component that retrieves resources from Knowledge Base.
 Selector is capable of retrieving using Critics requests and [Goals](system-description.md#goal-management).
 Selector uses storage, currently it is No SQL database [Neo4j](http://neo4j.org/).
+Selector is tightly coupled with Critic.

 ### Critic

 Component is mainly used for analysis processed data in context of current problem solution.
-There are several types of Critics:
+There are several types of Critic:

  0. Analyser - is used to parse current context and return probability and confidence of the positive result.
  0. Controller - is used to trace some parameter, for example time and alter for example emotional state of the TU system.